Sishir-Stha/FareUpdaterApi/README.md

 More features will be added soon.

+## Activity Log

+### 11/29/2025

+- Project started and stated to code for authentication
+- Added the JWT security protocols
+- created and finished the endpoints from login i.e for this project only login is needed

+### 11/30/2025

+- Started work on Fare data retireve endpoint
+- Managed the project structure
+- The fare Data retrived endpoint complete and integrated in front end - [ First commit of day ]

 📄 License

-All license and copywrite belongs to Sishir Shrestha
+All license and copywrites belongs to Sishir Shrestha